-42. What to Do When Delivering Your Speech
+9.4 What to Do When Delivering Your Speech

-The interplay between the verbal and nonverbal components of your speech can either bring the message vividly to life or confuse or bore the audience.
-Therefore, it is best that you neither overdramatize your speech delivery behaviors nor downplay them.
+The interplay between the verbal and nonverbal components of your speech can bring the message vividly to life, or it can confuse or bore the audience.
+It is best that you neither over-dramatize your speech delivery behaviours nor downplay them.
 This is a balance achieved through rehearsal, trial and error, and experience.
 One way to think of this is in terms of the Goldilocks paradigm: you don't want to overdo the delivery because you might distract your audience by looking hyper or overly animated.
-Conversely, someone whose delivery is too understated (meaning they don't move their hands or feet at all) looks unnatural and uncomfortable, which can also distract.
-Just like Goldilocks, you want a delivery that is "just right".
-This middle ground between too much and too little is a much more natural approach to public speaking delivery, which will be covered in more detail in the following sections where we discuss aspects of your delivery and what you need to think about while actually giving your speech.
+Conversely, someone whose delivery is too understated (meaning they don't move their hands or feet at all) looks unnatural and uncomfortable, which can also be distracting.
+Like Goldilocks, you want a delivery that is "just right".
+This middle ground between too much and too little is a much more natural approach to public speaking, and will be covered in more detail in the following discussions regarding aspects of your delivery and what you need to think about while actually giving your speech.